wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

    sudo nano /opt/waves-node/conf/waves.conf
    ```
 2. Edit the configuration file.
+    [In the previous lesson](), we deployed a docker container with the Base58 encoded seed and the password as environment variables.
+    It looked something like this but with your own seed and password.

+    ```
+    -e WAVES_WALLET_SEED="K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV" \
+    -e WAVES_WALLET_PASSWORD="RandomPassword_"
+    ```

-    In the previous lesson, we already added the `waves.wallet` module.
+    As of now, we will write these details in the configuration file within the `waves.wallet` module.
-    Make sure to add `blockchain`, `rest-api`, and `network` modules to the file as well.
+    Make sure to add `wallet`, `blockchain`, `rest-api`, and `network` modules to the file.
     Please, note `rest-api.api-key-hash` parameter doesn't necessarily have to match with the example below.
     You can [generate the API key](https://docs.waves.tech/en/waves-node/node-api/api-key#set-api-key) and insert it in the `rest-api.api-key-hash` parameter.

+    After the edit, the `waves.conf` file can look like this:

     ```
     waves {
         wallet {
             password = "RandomPassword_"
             seed = "K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV"